 Another consideration is how much car you buy and how you file.
 If you file for Chapter 7 bankruptcy, then the court liquidates your assets in exchange for discharging your debt.
 Vehicles are protected up to a certain equity value.
 So, if you buy a luxury car, it’s unlikely you’d be able to keep it from liquidation.
 In this case, you may be better off filing for Chapter 13 to avoid liquidation.

 Need help deciding how to file for bankruptcy?
 Debt.com can connect you with certified pre-bankruptcy counseling and legal services.

-Article last modified on September 20, 2018.
+Article last modified on December 11, 2018.
 Published by Debt.com, LLC .
-Mobile users may also access the AMP Version: Buying a Car After Bankruptcy - AMP.
+Mobile users may also access the AMP Version: How to Buy a Car After Bankruptcy - AMP.